victorlun/TidsbankenBE/User-Guide.Manager_Functionality.md

 ---

 <h1 id="user-guide---manager-functionality">User Guide - Manager Functionality</h1>
-<p>This is a user guide for the manager role in Tidsbanken and the functionalities that come with it.</p>
+<p>This is a user guide for the manager role in Tidsbanken and the functionality that come with it.</p>
 <blockquote>
 <p>NOTE:  You will have the same functionality as a employee.
 For information about that please see <a href="https://github.com/victorlun/TidsbankenBE/blob/main/User%20Guide%20-%20Employee%20Functionality.md">User Guide - Employee Functionality</a>.
 This guide will only cover the manager-specific functionality.</p>
 </blockquote>